AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - Changed Javascript code to make it work also with Safari web client (deleted audio interface).
 - Allow face detection with and without client connected via web socket.
 - Added root certificate and code to request URLs for each recognised face.
-- Use builtin LED to show if face is detected and also to provide addtional light for better detection.
+- Use built-in LED to show if face is detected and also to provide additional light for better detection.

 ## Preparations
 The solution is using https://www.virtualsmarthome.xyz/ "URL Routine Trigger" service to trigger Alexa routines.